MAR-ABU-PROJECTS/TaskManagement-Workflow/backend/USER_GUIDE.md

 ### Creating a Project

 **Who Can Create:**
-- CEO, HOO, HR, ADMIN, Super Admin
+- CEO, HOO, HR, ADMIN

+**Note:** SUPER_ADMIN has audit-only access and does not perform operational tasks.

 **Steps:**
 1. Click "Create Project" button